LunaticHacker/lemmy-terminal-viewer/README.md

 - when viewing a post press Down arrow to see it's comments

-- press right arrow to see a comment's replies and go left arrow to go back
+- press right arrow to see a comment's replies and left arrow to go back

 ### Browsing communities